+The device meets the requirements for IP67 protection.
 Compliance with the following points is mandatory following installation in the field or servicing in order to ensure that IP67 protection is maintained:

-- The transmitter must be mounted in a terminal head with the appropriate degree of protection. - The housing seals must be clean and undamaged when inserted into their grooves.
-The seals must be dried, cleaned or replaced if necessary. - The connecting cables used must have the specified external diameter (e.g. M20x1.5, cable diameter 8 to 12 mm). - Firmly tighten the cable gland. $\rightarrow \blacksquare 14$, 🗎 21 - Replace unused cable glands with dummy plugs. - Do not remove the grommet from the cable gland.
+- The transmitter must be mounted in a terminal head with the appropriate degree of protection. - The housing seals must be clean and undamaged when inserted into the sealing groove.
+The seals must be dried, cleaned or replaced if necessary. - The connecting cables used must have the specified external diameter (e.g. M20x1.5, cable diameter 8 to 12 mm). - Firmly tighten the cable gland. $\rightarrow \blacksquare 12$, 🗎 19 - The cables must loop down before they enter the cable glands ("water trap").
+This means that any moisture that may form cannot enter the gland.
+Install the device in such a way that the cable glands are not facing upwards. → I2, I19 - Replace unused cable glands with dummy plugs. - Do not remove the grommet from the cable gland.

-E 14 Connection tips to retain IP67 protection
+■ 12 Connection tips to retain IP67 protection